Channel 9 (Israel)

 Channel 9 (9 канал) is a television station in Israel, formerly known as Israel Plus (Израиль Плюс).
-It primarily broadcasts in the Russian language, with or without Hebrew subtitles, but also broadcasts some shows in Hebrew with Russian subtitles.
-As of 2013, it is primarily owned by investor Alexander Levin.
+It primarily broadcasts in the Russian language usually with Hebrew subtitles.
+It also broadcasts some shows in Hebrew with Russian subtitles.

 History

 In September 2001, Africa Israel Investments, a financial group headed by Lev Leviev won the tender for the creation of Israel TV channel in Russian.
 Established in November 2002, the channel's first CEO was Yulia Shamalov-Berkovich, who led the company until February 2004.
 The station began broadcasting on 12 November 2002.

-In 2013 Africa Israel sold the channel to group of private investors led by Alexander Levin.

-Market
+In May 2013, Israeli-Russian businessman Alexander Levin purchased control of the channel for NIS 6 million.

 The channel is aimed at the one million plus Russian speakers who have immigrated to the country since 1990.
 It was rebranded as Channel 9 (9 Kanal), the channel on which it is broadcast on cable and satellite.
 It is available in North America via free-to-air satellite on Galaxy 25.